A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 7. Tetilla Cheese Puffs

-One of the main reasons we love Christmas is that we get to eat a lot of homemade food.
+One of the main reasons I love Christmas is that I get to eat a lot of homemade food.

 So, for a person who wants something simple, delicious, and yet to be a traditional Christmas food in Spain recipe, Tetilla cheese puffs are a perfect choice.